istio/istio.io/content/blog/2019/root-transition/index.md

         ...
 {{< /text >}}

-### Step 2.
-Verify the new workload certificates are generated
+1. Verify the new workload certificates are generated:

 {{< text bash>}}
-$ ./root_transition.sh verify
+$ ./root_transition.sh check
+...
-This script checks the current root CA certificate is propagated to all the Istio-managed workload secrets in the cluster.
+===YOU HAVE 3650 DAYS BEFORE THE ROOT CERT EXPIRES!===== Checking the current root CA certificate is propagated to all the Istio-managed workload secrets in the cluster.
 Root cert MD5 is 8fa8229ab89122edba73706e49a55e4c
 Checking namespace: default
   Secret default.istio.default is updated.